 Switzerland is not part of European Union (EU), but has adopted EU legislation for import of most species of live animals, semen, and embryos.
 Switzerland will accept an English-only health certificate.
 For species/commodities not listed below, please refer to the European Union website.

-Bovine semen, Model 1 - Health certificate for imports and transits of bovine semen collected, processed, and stored in accordance with Council Directive 88/407/EEC, as amended by Directive 2003/43/EC, dispatched from a collection center where the semen was collected - January 2013 (pdf 49kb)
+Bovine Semen Model 1 - Health certificate for imports into and transits through the EU of bovine semen dispatched from a semen collection center where the semen was collected - April 2015 (pdf 49kb)

 Unaccompanied pets: Animals that are kept as household companions, were cared for by the owner in the United States prior to export, and are not intended to be sold or passed on to new owners after the import may use the “non-commercial” health certificate above.
 The owner or owner’s representative should sign the “Declaration” in point II.7 of the certificate.
 When picking up the animal at the port of entry in Switzerland, the owner or owner’s representative will be required to sign the Declaration of ownership for unaccompanied pets